nadia-polikarpova/routers/README.md

 ## Notes

-This is an egg implication of the *Routers* combinator calculus described in [Liang, Jordan, Klein.
+This is an egg implementation of the *Routers* combinator calculus described in [Liang, Jordan, Klein.
 "Learning Programs: A Hierarchical Bayesian Approach.
 ICML 2010"](https://people.eecs.berkeley.edu/~jordan/papers/liang-jordan-klein-icml10.pdf).

 Figures 1 and 2 in the paper give a good idea of the calculus, and Figure 5 defined beta-reduction generally.